mongodb/docs-app-services/docs-release-notes.md

 ## Device Sync

-- Configure Sync/Enable Atlas Device Sync: For the Admin API procedure, add a step for enabling Development Mode and clarify procedure steps for enabling sync.
+- Configure Sync/Enable Atlas Device Sync: For the Admin API procedure, add a step for enabling Development Mode and clarify procedure steps for enabling Sync.

 ## Edge Server